mattshoe/kdux/README.md

 **Kdux** emphasizes the use of pure functions within an object-oriented design.
 Unlike traditional Redux, which is heavily rooted in functional programming paradigms, **Kdux** takes a more object-oriented approach while still leveraging the benefits of pure functions.
-This approach enhances:

 #### Advantages of Object-Oriented Pure Functions